ietxaniz/vscode-fold-ninja/README.md

 The extension triggers folding or unfolding actions as you navigate between files, considering any changes since your last view.

-Fold Ninja currently supports the Go language, TSX (React) and typescript.
-Future updates aim to extend support to other popular programming languages such as C, C++, Rust, JavaScript, TypeScript, Python, and C#.
+Fold Ninja currently supports the Go language, TSX (React), typescript and C. Future updates aim to extend support to other popular programming languages such as C++, Rust, JavaScript, Python, and C#.

 ## Screenshots